 In August 2016, the FASB issued Accounting Standards Update No. 2016-15, Statement of Cash Flows (Topic 230) ("ASU 2016-15").
 ASU 2016-15 is intended to reduce diversity in current practice regarding the manner in which certain cash receipts and cash payments are presented and classified in the cash flow statement.
 ASU 2016-15 is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
 Early adoption is permitted.
-We believe that the adoption of the provisions of ASU 2016-15 will not have a material impact on our consolidated financial position, results of operations or cash flows.
+We early adopted ASU 2016-15, effective with the third quarter of 2017, which did not have an impact on our consolidated financial position, results of operations or cash flows through September 30, 2017.